acquia/blt-simplesamlphp/README.md

 Acquia BLT SimpleSAMLPhp
 ====

+## This project is no longer maintained

+Acquia recommends using the SAML Authentication module instead of SimpleSAMLphp.
+For more information see https://docs.acquia.com/site-factory/manage/sso

+## Overview

 This is an [Acquia BLT](https://github.com/acquia/blt) plugin providing integration with [SimpleSAMLPhp](https://www.drupal.org/project/simplesamlphp_auth).

 This plugin provides a set of commands in the `simplesamlphp` namespace that will initialize SimpleSAMLPhp integration using a set of template configuration files.